dnezan/llm-crop-recommendation/README.md

 > **Note**
 >
-> Kindly be advised that the utilization of `LANDSAT-9` satellite imagery in this project is facilitated through Google Earth Engine.
+> Kindly be advised that the utilization of LANDSAT-9 satellite imagery in this project is facilitated through `Google Earth Engine`.
 Please note that access to this imagery necessitates the utilization of a designated service account.